Melikakmm/Melikakmm/README.md

 # 💁🏻‍♀️ Hello, I am Melika ....

 - 🔭 Presently, I am engaged in a one-year research endeavor at the University of Padova, focusing on the integration of Artificial Intelligence techniques with disordered protein structures.
-Additionally, I am conducting a scaling ansatz analysis on droplet size distributions within protein condensates as part of this research pursuit.
+Additionally, I am conducting a scaling ansatz analysis on droplet size distributions in protein condensates as part of this research pursuit.

 - ⚡ Alongside my background in **theoretical physics**, and **mathematics**, I have received comprehensive training in various aspects of computation, including **machine learning**, **deep learning**, **data analysis**, **data management**, and **distributed computing**.